 Service CIDR Set Service CIDR.
 The CIDR block specified by Service CIDR cannot overlap with that of the VPC or those of the existing clusters in the VPC.
 The CIDR block cannot be modified after the cluster is created.
 The Service CIDR block cannot overlap with the pod CIDR block.
 For more information about how to plan CIDR blocks for an ACK cluster, see Plan CIDR blocks for an ACK cluster.
 Configure SNAT Specify whether to configure SNAT rules for the VPC.

 - If the specified VPC has a NAT gateway, ACK uses this NAT gateway.

 - If you select this check box, an elastic IP address (EIP) is created and associated with an SLB instance.
-Port 6443 used by the API server is opened on master nodes.
+Port 6443 used by the API server is opened on control planes.
 You can connect to and manage the cluster by using kubeconfig files over the Internet.

 - If you clear this check box, no EIP is created.
 You can connect to and manage the cluster by using kubeconfig files only from within the VPC.

 RDS Whitelist Configure the whitelist of the ApsaraDB RDS instance.
-Add the IP addresses of the nodes in the cluster to the whitelist of the ApsaraDB RDS instance.
+Add the IP addresses of nodes in the cluster to a whitelist of the ApsaraDB RDS instance.
 Security Group